Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Results and discussion

 \subsubsection{Dimensionality reduction}

 Figure \ref{fig:tsne_all} shows a 2-dimensional representation of the autoencoder latent space after training, as obtained using the \ac{tSNE} dimensionality reduction method.

-It highlights that \acp{AGN} and \acp{YSO} occupy two distinct regions in the latent space.
-Although the autoencoder was not trained for classification, the latent space can be used to differentiate between some classes, while some confusion remains in underrepresented classes.
+Although the autoencoder was not trained for classification, the latent space can be used to differentiate between some classes, while acknowledging that some confusion remains in underrepresented classes.
 This highlights the importance of the self-supervised pre-training of the autoencoder and its potential as a foundation model for X-ray datasets.
 Section \ref{sec:results_regression}, however, shows that the autoencoder is effective at regression tasks, as it captures spectral properties.
+The most represented classes (see also \autoref{fig:tsne_all}) are \ac{AGN} (blue) and \ac{YSO} (green), with the latter partially overlapping in \ac{tSNE} space with less-represented classes, such as \acp{LM-STAR} (orange) and \acp{NS} (pink).
+Considering the case of \acp{LM-STAR}, their mean spectra appear visually different from those of \acp{YSO}, but their 1$\sigma$ standard deviation bands overlap significantly across most energy bins, as reflected by m < 1 for $\approx$ 78\% of bins in the predictions and $\approx 86\%$ in the \ac{GT} (see also \autoref{sec:degeneracies}).

-The most represented classes are \ac{AGN} (blue) and \ac{YSO} (green), with the latter partially overlapping in t-SNE space with less-represented classes, such as \acp{LM-STAR} (orange).
-The two occupy clearly distinct regions in the learned representation: \acp{YSO} are concentrated in the bottom area, and most \acp{AGN} are clustered in the upper-left part of the plot.
-Despite evident overlap between the \acp{YSO} and other types, some classes occupy adjacent, relatively distinct regions that indicate similarities in the X-ray emission mechanisms.
+The two predominant classes, on the other hand, occupy distinct regions in the learned representation: \acp{YSO} are concentrated mostly in the bottom area, and most \acp{AGN} are clustered in the upper-left part of the plot. \acp{AGN} span a wider range due to their physical heterogeneity and their spectral shapes partially overlapping with those of some \acp{YSO} (see also \autoref{fig:smoothed_collective}).
+The overlaps with other classes depend on the intra-class variability and inter-class similarity of spectra, that for some couples of classes are not significantly different, as shown in \autoref{sec:degeneracies}.

+Despite evident overlap between the \acp{YSO} and other types, some classes occupy adjacent, relatively distinct regions that indicate similarities in the X-ray spectral shape, which can be attributed to specific emission mechanisms.
 For example, the X-ray luminosities and overall spectral features of M-dwarf stars and \acp{YSO} can be similar, as they are both powered by magnetic activity near their surfaces.
-Yet, low-mass stars form a distinct group in the representation space, with another distinct group visible in the upper right.
-The separation between these two groups of low-mass stars is likely to be related to different spectral states.
+While both groups exhibit similar spectral features driven by magnetic activity, their separation suggests distinct activity regimes (e.g., accretion-dominated vs. magnetically-dominated) rather than fundamentally different spectral states.